David-Ai-Youtube/Pytorch-based-Player-Scoreboard-Game/README.md

 # Pytorch-based-Player-Scoreboard-Game

-This Pytorch-based program simulates a player scoreboard game where 4 players compete to reach a score of 10 while avoiding elimination.
-The program generates scores every second and updates the scores of the players, declares winners, and removes eliminated players from the scoreboard in real-time.
+This is a simple game program that simulates a scoring system for 4 players.
+The game runs indefinitely until one of the players wins by reaching a score of 10 or all but one player is eliminated by reaching a score of -10.
+The program is implemented in Python using PyTorch and tensor operations.
+The scores and elimination status of each player are stored in PyTorch tensors, and a new tensor with 4 random values is generated every second to update the scores.
+The output of the program is cleared and updated after every iteration, displaying the scores of the remaining players and their elimination status.
+This project is a good example of using PyTorch and tensor operations for simple game simulations.